eleith/emailjs/Readme.md

 ## email.message.create(headers)

-	// headers is an object with the following keys ('from' and 'to' are required)
+	// headers is an object ('from' and 'to' are required)
 	// returns a Message object

-	// you can actually pass any headers you want to send, the below are just the
+	// you can actually pass more message headers than listed, the below are just the
-	// most common ones you would want to use, from and to being required...
+	// most common ones you would want to use

 	headers =
 	{